FXinnovation/fx-terraform-module-aws-rds/README.md

 Terraform module that helps you create a RDS instance.

 This module can create :
-  * 1 RDS cluster with n RDS cluster endpoint OR 1 RDS db instance (dynamicly choosen depending the engine)
+  * 1 RDS cluster with n RDS cluster endpoint OR 1 RDS db instance (dynamiclly choosen depending the engine)
   * 1 option group (if not RDS cluster)
-  * 1 parameter group / cluster parameter group (dynamicly choosen depending the engine)
+  * 1 parameter group / cluster parameter group (dynamiclly choosen depending the engine)
   * 1 subnet group
   * 1 KMS key
   * 1 security group that allow security groups and/or cidr range to access to the database